(ANDRES EMERICO LASZLO VON KELLER: EUROPEAN WRITER LOOKING TO BE ADOPTED)

 1. ANDRES LASZLO SR WAS A GREAT WRITER.

 He likely began writing in Hungary; however, if that is the case, none of his early texts (likely theatre plays) seem to have survived.
 He authored several books on Goya’s engravings before he began, or returned to, writing fiction.
-His first two books were period pieces, illustrating life during and before the war in Budapest and Paris; irony, romance, tragicomedy, and an acute ability to see light where most would perceive only darkness were then, and would remain, his trademarks.
-His fourth work—following a brief relapse into theatre, Dona Juana, a romantic comedy aspiring to become a musical—was a collection of short stories (Only the Landscape Changes), which were preceded and followed by his three major novels: Mother Unknown, arguably his best book and the only one not yet adapted into a film, My Uncle Jacinto, and Paco Never Fails.
+His first two books were period pieces, illustrating war and pre-war life in Budapest and Paris; irony, romance, tragicomedy, and an acute ability to see light where most would perceive only darkness were then, and would remain, his trademarks.
+His fourth work—following a brief relapse into theatre, Dona Juana, a romantic comedy aspiring to become a musical—was a collection of short stories (Only the Landscape Changes), which were preceded and succeeded by his three major novels: Mother Unknown, his arguably best book and the only one not yet adapted into a film, My Uncle Jacinto, and Paco Never Fails.
 VIDEO

 His penultimate work, My Uncle Jacinto, became a bestselling children's book, now available in nine languages, and a blockbuster family film produced by Ladislao Vajda, starring Pablito Calvo.
 His final book, Paco Never Fails, was also adapted into a film but failed to receive the recognition it perhaps deserved; if so, it may be due to legal disputes that hindered its distribution outside Spain.
 Mother Unknown has now been translated into English (along with all his other texts) and is seeking a producer.
 By 1957, Andres Laszlo’s writing skills were such that he seemed poised to take on the world; yet that did not transpire.
 So, what happened?